lczielinski/eggshel/README.md

 If you are having memory issues, we recommend setting `-j 1`.

 ## Running benchmarks
 To run the benchmarks given in Section 6.3 of the paper, use the provided Makefile.
-**Warning: `eggshel` can be memory-intensive.
-We recommend at least 16GB of memory to run large benchmarks.** Run
+Run
 ```
 make benchmarks
 ```